jiffyspace/ha_eos_addon/eos/DOCS.md

 # Home Assistant EOS Add-on:

-## Important note about upgrade to version 1.1
+## Important note about upgrade to version 1.2

-Due to naming changes in the payload for the optimize call you need to adapt your automation!!!
+**Due to various changes in the configuration file and the payload for the optimize call you need to adapt your automation and recreate your config!!!**

 See below for the updated example.

+**Only install one variant of the EOS addon, they would definitely interfere in the used ports and would share the same config file and output folder!**

 ## How to use